bruceravel/demeter/documentation/Athena/bkg/range.rst

 There are good reasons to try changing the lower or upper bounds of the spline range.
-In the case of data with a large, sharp white line, the :demeter:`AUTOBK` algorithm might have a hard time following that swiftly changing part of |mu| (E).
+In the case of data with a large, sharp white line, the :demeter:`autobk` algorithm might have a hard time following that swiftly changing part of |mu| (E).
 The background removal might be improved by starting the spline range at a higher value.
 A good way to test the effect of spline range is to make a copy (:kbd:`Alt`-:kbd:`y`) of the